-- Get used to handling the motorcycle in a suitable area before making a longer trip.
+- Get used to the handling characteristic of the motorcycle in a suitable area before making a longer trip.
 Try also to ride as slowly as possible to get a better feel for the motorcycle. - Hold the handlebar firmly with both hands and keep your feet on the footrests when riding. - Run the engine in. (p.
-143)
+138)